 We Assist With:

-Here at Regional Hospice and Palliative Care our loving and qualified staff is here to help you and your loved one during their end-of-life care, through medical, spiritual, and emotional support.
+Here at Regional Hospice our loving and qualified staff is here to help you and your loved one during their end-of-life care, through medical, spiritual, and emotional support.
 Together we can make your loved one as comfortable as possible.
 Please reach out to us today and see why so many other New Fairfield patients have had successful experiences with us.